impleum/BreezeProject/Breeze.BreezeServer/readme.md

 #tumbler.rsakeyfile=/home/dan/.breezeserver/Tumbler.pem

 # reference the pubkey of the stratisd testnet wallet containing the registration tx fee
-# Get a list of your stratisd addresses with `stratisd listaddressgroupings`
+# Get a list of your impleumd addresses with `impleumd listaddressgroupings`
-#or generate a 'receive' address if you are using stratisX
+#or generate a 'receive' address if you are using ImpleumQt
-tumbler.ecdsakeyaddress=<stratisd wallet address>
+tumbler.ecdsakeyaddress=<impleumd wallet address>
 ```

 Run the server again with `dotnet run -testnet` within `<path-to-BreezeServer>/Breeze.BreezeServer`, and keep it running.

-After the server starts up & the registration is performed, move the required STRAT collateral into the address specified in `tumbler.ecdsakeyaddress`.
+After the server starts up & the registration is performed, move the required TIMPL collateral into the address specified in `tumbler.ecdsakeyaddress`.
 This must be performed within 30 blocks after the registration transaction is broadcast where the number of blocks may vary by network and from time to time.

 #### Configuring NTumbleBit to RPC bitcoind